 I had set my mind that, once we landed at Vancouver Airport, I would kneel down and kiss the blessed ground I was going to live on from now on.
 Just as the pope does.

 Naturally, I did not.
 I chickened out.

 My documents presenting an education as a linguist and work experience of a computer-consultant, inspired one of the immigration officers to the question if I knew how many secretaries already lived and worked in Canada.
-Well, I did not know that, and even the realization that it might a great multitude could not take the joy away from me.
+Well, I did not know that, and even the realization that it might be a great multitude could not take the joy away from me.

 With the intoxicating fact of finally having come to my personal paradise, Canada, I was determined nobody could ruin my happiness.

 Although the highway lodge we operated for the next 2 years nearly did just that.
 Ruining it for us.
 Luckily, we were able to divert fate’s cruel plans and made her twist another pair of strings under the tree of life.

-In 1994 we left the utterly uninspiring realms of highway hospitality service and started our own business as wilderness tourism outfitters.
-Yukon Wild Adventures was born, and with my husband Rainer Rusmann we invited and guided guests from all over the world through our new beloved surrogate country, showing and sharing the Magic and the Mystery of the Yukon, Canada’s True North.
+In 1994, we left the utterly uninspiring realms of highway hospitality service and started our own business as wilderness tourism outfitters.
+Yukon Wild Adventures was born, and with my husband Rainer Russmann we invited and guided guests from all over the world through our new beloved surrogate country, showing and sharing the Magic and the Mystery of the Yukon, Canada’s True North.

-For 15 years our life was simpler, more back to basics, bringing in our own water, hauling wood heating the log house we build ourselves.
+For 15 years, our life was simpler, more back to basics, bringing in our water from our own well, hauling wood, heating the log house we had built ourselves.
 We hunted in the fall and picked berries and mushrooms.
 And when winter came we relaxed among a world of brilliant white under the diamond air of the North, illuminated at night by the unworldly displays of the Aurora Borealis.